iot49/iot49.org/_sources/ide/install.md

 Accept the defaults for everything else and hit the `Download balenaOS` button.
 Keep the browser window open for checking progress later.

-## Flash Balena OS to SD Card
+## Install Balena OS

+### Raspberry PI

 Once the download finishes, start the [Balena Etcher](https://www.balena.io/etcher/) to flash the downloaded zip-file to an SD Card.
 Insert the card in your computer (laptop), click *Flash from file* and choose the *balena-cloud ... img.zip*, choose the SD Card as target and hit `Flash`.
 You may be asked to enter the administrator password to enable the flash.

-## Install *ide49* on the Raspberry Pi

-Remove the SD Card from the host and insert it into the Raspberry Pi, power up the device.
+Remove the SD Card from the host and insert it into the Raspberry Pi.

+### Intel NUC

+Intel NUC or compatibles typically install the OS from a thumb drive or other external medium to the internal disk.
+Detailed instructions are [here](https://www.balena.io/os/docs/intel-nuc/getting-started/).

+## Install *ide49*

+Power up the device.
 It will automatically configure the OS.
 Head back to the browser window with the *Balena dashboard* and wait a few minutes for the new device to appear.

 ![Balena dashboard](figures/device_dashboard.png)

 The new device has some creative name (like *hidden-sun*).
 Click on the device name.
 The top of the page show poetic device name.
 Click the pencil to change it.
-Also listed are some statistics of your Raspberry Pi (memory usage, device temperature, local ip address, etc).
+Also listed are some statistics (memory usage, device temperature, local ip address, etc).

 ![Balena device status](figures/device_stats.png)

 Click the application name in the Balena dashboard and wait for the release to complete (about twenty minutes).
-Once it's complete, the Raspberry Pi will automatically download it.
+Once it's complete, the Balena will automatically download *ide49*.
 You can see the progress in the device window with populates itself with a list of services.

 ![Balena services](figures/balena_downloading.png)